Neither Do I Condemn You

 This message is the kind I may give once every decade or so.
 The reason it’s so rare is that the situation with our text is so rare.
-In most of your Bibles, you notice that John 7:53 to John 8:11 is either set off in brackets or is in a footnote.
+In most of your Bibles, you notice that John 7:53–8:11 is either set off in brackets or is in a footnote.
 The reason for this is that most New Testament scholars do not think it was part of the Gospel of John when it was first written, but was added centuries later.
+For example,

 Bruce Metzger, one of the world’s great authorities on the text of the New Testament until his death in 2002: “The evidence for the non-Johannine origin of the periscope of the adulteress is overwhelming.”
 (A Textual Commentary on the Greek New Testament, 219)

 Andreas Köstenberger: “This represents overwhelming evidence that the section is non-Johannine.”
 (John, 246)

 I think they are right.
 And this gives us a chance to spend a little while on the branch of biblical studies behind these judgments called textual criticism and its implications for the trustworthiness and authority of the Scriptures.
 So let me summarize the reasons these scholars give for thinking this story of the woman taken in adultery was not originally part of John’s Gospel, and then give some general thoughts about the science of textual criticism that helps make sense of the arguments.

 Why This Section Isn’t Original to John’s Gospel